FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 ## Holiday API
 Data we can use: There are no dates for cities specific.
 The holiday API generates lists of public holidays observances for countries, states and provinces.
 We can select the European countries.
-There is a GitHub community on the holiday API: https://github.com/matbmeijer/HolidayAPI
+There is a GitHub community on the holiday API: https://github.com/matbmeijer/HolidayAPI What we can do is to select the regions in which the city is located and use that holiday data.
+Makes it more interesting and easier.